-During his college years in Orange County and Los Angeles, his part-time and summer jobs included work as an insurance investigator in the Hollywood area.
-That particular work experience provided some thought-provoking insights into the human condition and laid part of the foundation for his writing detective novels.
+During his college years in Orange County and Los Angeles, his part time and summer jobs included work as an insurance investigator in the Hollywood area.
+That work experience provided some thought-provoking insights into the human condition, laying part of the foundation for his writing detective novels.

-He earned an MBA at UCLA and put in three decades with a large corporation, working mostly in computer security and other phases of security.
+He earned an MBA at UCLA and put in three decades with a large corporation, working mostly in computer security.
 Over the years, he worked with a wide range of law enforcement and military intelligence veterans, learning many lessons of criminality, investigations, and survival.
 Jesse currently lives in the Brentwood district of Los Angeles.
 His interests include classic films, pro football, and Formula 1.
 In his spare time, he goes to the gym and hikes in the Santa Monica Mountains.

 FAQs with Jesse Miles

-What made you want to write detective fiction?
+What made you want to write?

 Where did the philosophy angle come from?

 When I was in college, there was a brilliant young professor in the Philosophy Department.
 He wasn’t athletically inclined, but he had the size and appearance of an NFL quarterback.
 He had movie star looks and a top-drawer Ph.D.
 We’ll call him Professor X. In addition to publishing scholarly papers in philosophy journals, he was a true educator.
-He wasn’t happy until he saw the light bulbs blazing over his students’ heads.
+He wasn’t happy until he saw light bulbs blazing over his students’ heads.
 He was mild-mannered and polite, like Clark Kent.
 He was the sort of man who would speak to the custodian in the same cordial tone as he would to the college president.

-Where did the Russian ballet angle come from in Church of Spilled Blood?
+Where did the Russian ballet angle come from in CHURCH OF SPILLED BLOOD?

 A few years ago, I was working in an office full of computer programmers.
 On a Friday morning one of the programmers came to work wearing a long face.
 We’ll call him Spike.
-He said, “My wife is making me go to the f****** ballet this Sunday.
-We have to drive to downtown L.A., and I have to wear a f****** suit and sit there like I have a stick up my ass and watch people prance around the stage in weird costumes.
-My weekend is totally ruined.”
+He said, “My wife is making me go to the f****** ballet on Sunday.
+I have to wear a f****** suit and sit there like I have a stick up my ass and watch people prance around the stage in weird costumes.”
 The guys in the office, including me, were deeply sympathetic.
 We knew nothing about ballet.

 When do you write?

 I like to get up early and write for five or six hours.
-After that my brain usually slows down.
+After that, my brain usually slows down.
 I try to write another two or three hours in the evening.
 On occasion, I get in a zone and write all day and into the night.